 Absorption heat pumps are most commonly found in commercial settings.
 However, they’re becoming more popular in large residential settings.
 Much like an air-source heat pump, an absorption heat pump moves heat from one location to another, but it doesn’t use electricity.
 Instead, it can operate on several other power sources, like natural gas or solar-heated water.
 Although it doesn’t make much sense to use an absorption heat pump in a home that has access to electricity, it’s a great option for saving money on cooling expenses in homes that rely solely on solar energy.

 Want to learn more about the various ways heat pumps can help you save money on cooling expenses?
-Contact Wood Air Conditioning today at 903-285-6550 to speak with a service technician.
+Contact Wood Air Conditioning & Plumbing today at 903-285-6550 to speak with a service technician.
 You can also schedule an appointment to have your home assessed for a heat pump installation.

 Image provided by Bigstock